Free BMI calculator: calculate your body mass index

 Why monitor your BMI?

 Maintaining a healthy weight plays an important role in preventing many diseases.
 A BMI that is too high or too low can be associated with various health risks.
+Calculating your BMI from time to time helps to identify changes and take early action, especially if your lifestyle has changed (less activity, stress, dietary changes, pregnancy, stopping exercise, etc.).

 - Cardiovascular risk